overwolf/overwolf.github.io/docs/topics/submit-a-new-version.md

 +---- assets
 </pre>

-Double clicking an OPK will install the package.
+Double-clicking an OPK will install the package.

 **Make sure to pack the manifest and all the files and folder in the root of the package, like this:**